Shazad Latif

-Shazad Latif (born Iqbal Amin; 8 July 1988) is a British actor, who starred as Tariq Masood in the BBC TV series Spooks, Clem Fandango on Toast of London, and Dr. Jekyll and Mr. Hyde in Penny Dreadful.
+Shazad Latif (born Iqbal Amin; 8 July 1988) is a British actor, who starred as Tariq Masood in the BBC TV series Spooks, Clem H. Fandango on Toast of London, and Dr. Jekyll and Mr. Hyde in Penny Dreadful.
 In 2017, he was cast as Chief of Security Ash Tyler in the CBS All Access (now Paramount+) television series Star Trek: Discovery.
-He will portray Captain Nemo in the upcoming live-action series Nautilus.
+He also portrays Captain Nemo in the live-action series Nautilus from 2024.

 Early life

 Born in London and originally named Iqbal Amin, Shazad Latif is of mixed Pakistani, English and Scottish descent.
 He grew up in Tufnell Park, North London.
 His father was Javed Iqbal, a Pakistani.
-He studied at the Bristol Old Vic Theatre School and performed in many stage productions including King Lear, playing Cornwall, and Richard Sheridan's comedy School for Scandal, as Joseph Surface.
+Shazad studied at the Bristol Old Vic Theatre School and performed in many stage productions, including King Lear, playing Cornwall, and Richard Sheridan's comedy School for Scandal, as Joseph Surface.
 He left the school a year early to take up his role in Spooks.

 Career

 Spooks was his first major role on television, as the highly skilled technician and data analyst Tariq Masood.
-He appeared in all three series of Toast of London as the recurring character Clem Fandango, one of the studio staff recording the voiceover artist Steven Toast (Matt Berry).
+He appeared in all series of Toast of London as the recurring character Clem Fandango, one of the studio staff recording the voice of lead character Steven Toast (Matt Berry).

-In 2016 he joined the cast of Penny Dreadful as the literary character Dr. Jekyll.
+In 2016, he joined the cast of Penny Dreadful as the literary character Dr. Jekyll.